Christian Murphy UKCP Reg, MBACP (Snr Accred), LLB Pg Dip

 As well as supervising psychoanalytic practitioners, I also enjoy working with therapists from other orientations who would like to integrate more psychoanalytic thinking into their practice.
 I work with trainees who are preparing for qualification or who are working on placement.
 Another area of interest for me is supporting practitioners who wish to go into private practice or transition into management roles.

 I see clients weekly or twice weekly and my fee is £70 per 50-minute session.
-A lower fee is possible for clients who would like to attend sessions twice-a-week.
+A lower fee is possible for clients who would like to attend sessions twice-a-week or who can attend in the afternoon.

 I’m a registered provider with all the main private medical insurers.
 If your policy covers psychotherapy sessions, I’d be happy to discuss the referral process when we first speak and, if you’d prefer, also contact your insurer to confirm the details of your referral.